JCSDA/jedi-docs/docs/developer/building_and_testing/config_content.rst

 * **ObsBias**: Used to specify the Bias correction
 * **GeoVaLs**: Identifies simulated ufo output files and other parameters that are used for testing

+Here is an :ref:`example YAML file <radiosonde_example_yaml>` showing how to specify the creation of an output file from IODA.

 Assimilation Window
 ^^^^^^^^^^^^^^^^^^^^